X-ray Safety Program Manual

 Permit Holder (PH)

-Generally, an appointed U of T professor who is in charge of an X-ray source situated on U of T controlled areas.
+Generally, an appointed U of T professor who is the person responsible of an X-ray source situated on U of T controlled areas

 Photoelectric Effect